LimbedAndHeadedMachine/sr5tools/Core Concepts/Skills.md

 ## Vehicle Skills

 ### Gunnery
 Gunnery is used when firing any vehicle-mounted weapon. regardless of how or where the weapon is mounted.
 This skill extends to manual and sensor-enhanced gunnery.
+Gunnery uses [[Attributes#Agility]].
 	**Default:** Yes
 	**Skill Group:** None
 	**Specializations:** Artillery, Ballistic, Energy, Guided Missile, Rocket